|

 of the music, just in case it was taking itself too seriously, but then with percussionist Terry Day playing, the antennae

 have to be alert for double meanings and playing on the associations and images of sounds.
+He has a willing and skilful partner in this in the Dutch bass player, Maarten

 Altena, who is more familiar over here in the context of Derek Bailey's Company, and who, far from disdaining melody and rhythm,

 builds them into free playing in a lovely and appealing fashion, with an enormous wealth of ideas.
+In between these two, guitarist John Russell was the mortar for the bricks:

 with determined intensity, he concentrated on rasping, grainy textures, changing them with brittle, isolated pitch work or